 While we state "players of all skill levels", our threshold of handicap index is less than 30.
 We play net score tournaments and it is not competitive for players outside this range, both for the player themselves and the Field (plus handicap players will find it similarly uncompetitive).
 The maximum stroke allowance in a tournament is 32.
 PGT handicap chairman and handicap committee is empowered to make exceptions to this rule and anything else involving handicaps.
 An official active USGA index is required to compete for cash and prizes.
 GHIN is the service we use and recognize.
-A player may start to compete with another official service, but must obtain a GHIN shortly thereafter.
+A new player may start to compete with another official service, but must obtain a GHIN shortly thereafter.
 Refer to New Player section for certain restrictions.
 PGT is an official golf club (Type II), and you may use PGT as your official home club.
 The yearly GHIN fee is paid to the local golf association to maintain active status.
 PGT operates on a calendar year basis.
 You may keep your GHIN active at another club, but PGT must be able to review and edit postings if needed.
 When announced, PGT will enter tournament scores for specific events, but the player is responsible for accurately posting their rounds.
 This will be strictly enforced, and penalty scores will be posted for players who fail to post scores or post incorrectly.

 You must be an active PGT member to register for a tournament.
 You can contact PGT and we will register you if space is still available, but the most convenient way to guarantee your spot is to log on and register on the PGT website.
 The yearly schedule page shows what is planned but the Event Registration page lists all events that are currently open for registration.
 We typically only list upcoming events on a monthly basis so keep checking this page as future events are added.
 Complete the self explanatory process to register for the specific event you choose.
 You will receive a confirmation that you are registered, but you should go back to the registration page and click the "Attendees" button to make sure you are on the active list.
 Most tournaments require pre-payment, but payment the day of the event with cash or check may be made only if a member has a valid credit card on file or enough credit in their PGT account.
 Refer to the final section of this handbook about player accounts and transactions.
 The tournament entry fee typically includes, but not limited to, green fees, prize purse, taxes, fees, range, and use of club facilities as indicated.
 Daily or season long side games, skill contests, and competitions are extra and always optional.